MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

 ms.custom: template-how-to, build-2023
 ---

-# Configure in a data pipeline copy activity
+## How to configure Amazon S3 Compatible in copy activity

 This article outlines how to use the copy activity in a data pipeline to copy data from and to Amazon S3 Compatible.